 Can you buy a house with bad credit in Canada?
 Find out here.

 The answer isn’t as straightforward as you might think.
 When you miss a mortgage payment, you don’t just move forward with your other payments and forget about it.
-What happens is that if you miss a payment one month, you make a late payment the next month.
-And you are charged a late payment fee the next month.
-However, this can snowball.
-Because you made a late payment, the next month’s mortgage payment is also late, and so you will be charged a late fee for every month that follows – until you pay back the amount you missed to pay.
+What happens is if you miss a payment one month, your payment for the next month is automatically considered late because it’s technically the previous month’s payment and you will be charged a late fee.
+Simply put, you can miss a mortgage payment but you can’t skip a mortgage payment.

 To better illustrate this scenario, imagine you miss 1 mortgage payment but make the following 12 mortgage payments on time.
 Your credit report will show 12 late payments, and you will be charged a late fee 12 times.
-This scenario actually has a name, it is called “rolling lates” – and it does affect your credit score.
+This scenario actually has a name; it’s called a “rolling late” and will have a serious and negative effect on your credit score.

-Our advice?
-Don’t miss your mortgage payments!
-But that’s not very helpful now is it?
+But that’s not very helpful now, is it?

 On a more positive note, there are quite a few different solutions if mortgage affordability has become an issue for you.
 First, you may be able to refinance your current mortgage to one with a longer amortization period.
 The main advantage here is that by extending your amortization period your monthly mortgage payments would fall to a more affordable level.
 If your cash flow problem is short term and expected to resolve, a second mortgage is a viable option as that would provide you with extra cash to satisfy your short term expenses.